 Figure 27.
-Ready to Learn & Succeed in School, Priority Populations needs of students and families brought on by the COVID-19 pandemic and to identify recommendations for SFUSD and City agencies to best meet those needs.
-A key theme of the Working Group's recommendations is to strengthen partnerships between schools and CBOs to provide comprehensive, personalized supports for students.
-The strategies and partnerships in this Result Area are designed with this in mind.
+Ready to Learn & Succeed in School, Priority Populations

+In 2021, the Board of Supervisors enacted an ordinance establishing the SF RISE Working Group.
+The primary goal of the Working Group was to better understand the needs of students and families brought on by the COVID-19 pandemic and to identify recommendations for SFUSD and City agencies to best meet those needs.
+A key theme of the Working Group's recommendations is to strengthen partnerships between schools and CBOs to provide comprehensive, personalized supports for students.10 The strategies and partnerships in this Result Area are designed with this in mind.